 What about planning permission?

 Mansard conversions aside, the good news is that a loft conversion is considered a permitted development, which means you don’t usually need to apply for planning permission unless you intend to extend your roof space by more than 50 cubic metres (40 cubic metres for terraced housing).
 However, strict rules apply.
 For example, you can only use materials similar in appearance to the existing house.
-We strongly advise you check out the complete list of limits and conditions at the Planning Portal.
+We strongly advise you to check out the complete list of limits and conditions at the Planning Portal.

 In conservation areas, area of outstanding natural beauty and world heritage sites, permitted development rights are more restricted.
 Check with your local planning authority for more information.